kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 }
 {% endprism %}
 The button code for the two buttons was replaced with new code.
-That code first found all the buttons with the `btn` class name and stored them as a group in a variable called `getButtons`.
+That code first used `document.querySelectorAll` to find all the buttons with the `btn` class name and store them as a group in a variable called `getButtons`.

-Then a `for...in` loop ran for whatever the total amount of buttons  were inside of `getButtons`...only two.
+Then a `for...in` loop ran for whatever the total amount of buttons  were inside of `getButtons`...which was two.
 Every time the loop ran, it created a variable called `singleButton` that stored a reference to one button at a time: that reference was the `getButtons[key]` line of code.

 Next, our code told each `singleButton` what to do when it got clicked.
 What it did was, looked at the value of the button's data attribute (which is one of two files) and passed it as a parameter to the `loadFile` function to load onto the page.